simrangambhirw/Stopwatch/README.md

 # Stopwatch
+A Python-based file:
-A stopwatch or timer that lets the user set a timer for as long as required and can reset whenever needed.
+A stopwatch or timer that lets the user set a timer for as long as required and can reset it whenever needed.